jamiew/loot-fork/README.md

 ## Here's the next level

-a real example requires you to run a local Ganache blockchain simulator (AKA the `localhost` network):
+a real example requires you to run a local Ganache blockchain simulator (AKA the `localhost` network, chainId `31337`):

 ```shell
 # in one terminal, run a lil blockchain